Riuqlav/juice-shop/README.md

    clone [your own fork](https://github.com/juice-shop/juice-shop/fork) of the repository)
 3. Go into the cloned folder with `cd juice-shop`
-4. Run `npm install` (only has to be done before first start or when you change the source code)
+4. Run `npm install` (only has to be done before the first start or when you change the source code)
 5. Run `npm start`
 6. Browse to <http://localhost:3000>